 Located amidst a 59-acre park, Lock Ridge Furnace, built in 1868 by the Lock Ridge Iron Company, helped bring America to the forefront as an industrial giant.
-The site served as the iron mill in Lehigh Valley from 1868 to 1921, when the hot blast technology they used became outdated.
+The site served as the iron furnace in Lehigh Valley from 1868 to 1921, when the technology they used became outdated.

-The Lehigh County Historical Society operates the Museum, which is on the National Register of Historic Places.
-It is open to the public with guided tours depicting the stories, from May - September; Saturdays and Sundays from 1 - 4 p.m.
+The Lehigh County Historical Society operates tours at the Museum, which is on the National Register of Historic Places.
+It is open to the public with guided tours of the exterior, from May - September; Saturdays and Sundays from 1 - 4 p.m.
 Admission is free.